 St Andrew’s Church of England School motto

-This motto was written by the children.
-It sums up our five core values.
+This motto sums up our six core values.
 They are:

 We believe that through these values we can achieve the following aims.